frankuman/GPipe/README.md

         <p><b>1.
 Python 3.x </b></p>
         <p><b>2.
 Pip </b></p>
        </ul>
-        <p>While there is an executable available, it is not recommended to use it.
+        <p>While there is an executable available, *it is not recommended to use it*.
 Instead, it is recommended that you install Python, and pip separately and then run the tool using the provided Python script.</p>
     </div>
     <h2>Easy Setup</h2>
     <p>For non technical users:</p>